-This chicken meatball soup with barley tastes similar to an Italian Wedding Soup, but is much more hearty, healthy, and flavourful!
-It makes the perfect balanced and comforting dish that’s kid-friendly too!
+This mini chicken meatball soup with barley tastes similar to an Italian Wedding Soup, but is much more hearty, healthy, and flavorful!
+It’s a simple, comforting, and balanced dish the kids will enjoy, too!

-We’re a big fan of meatballs in our family so this chicken meatball soup has become a really popular option on the menu.
-It resembles an Italian wedding soup, but is even healthier, and the kids always devour it!
+We’re also big fans of meatballs, so this easy homemade chicken meatball soup has become a really popular option on the menu.
+It resembles an Italian wedding soup, but is even healthier, and the whole family always devours it!

 Ingredient Notes

-- Egg: Used to help bind the ingredients together.
+- Egg: To bind the ingredients together.
 You can leave it out if you require the recipe to be egg-free.

-- Almond Flour: I love using almond flour in meatballs as they lend a nice flavour and texture and also add in some extra healthy fats.
-You can also sub in panko or breadcrumbs.
+- Almond Flour: I love using almond flour in meatballs as it lends a delicious flavor and texture and also adds in some extra healthy fats.
+You can also sub in panko or your favorite type of breadcrumbs.

-- Parmesan: Use freshly grated parmesan for the best flavour.
+- Parmesan: Use freshly grated parmesan for the best flavor.
 Pre-grated can be quite dry and may result in a grainy texture.

 For the Soup

 - Chicken broth: I use a low sodium chicken broth to reduce the sodium content.
-If you use regular, then adjust the added salt.
-You can also use vegetable stock if preferred.
+If you use regular store-bought chicken stock, then adjust the added salt.
+You can also use homemade chicken stock, bone broth or vegetable stock if preferred.

-- Barley: Barley is a fibre-rich grain that tastes great in soups.
-It soaks up the flavours from the soup and makes it extra hearty.
-You can also sub in a small pasta, quinoa or Israeli couscous.
+- Barley: Barley is a fiber-rich grain that tastes great in soups.
+It soaks up the flavors from the soup and makes it extra hearty.
+Need an alternative?
+Use any small pasta (like ditalini or pastina), quinoa, or Israeli couscous.

 - Step 1 – Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper.